-- 1. The Head of Household and all the adult (18 and over) household members are 62 years of age or older and/or people with disabilities.
-(The HUD definition of disability shall apply) - 2.
-The Head of Household is the sole adult member who is responsible to care for a minor (under 18) household member who is a person with disability.
-(The HUD definition of disability shall apply). - 3.
-"Tight Rental Market".
-In order to qualify, all four of the following thresholds must be met:
+- 1. The Head of Household or any family member is either 62 years of age or older or is a person with disabilities.
+(The HUD definition of disability shall apply.)
+The qualifying family member must be an original household member (verified by HACSM data).
+For hardship purposes, the definition of original household member includes family members that are added to the household during FSS program participation through birth, adoption or court-awarded custody; or - 2.
+HACSM's utilization rate is below 95% at the time of request.
+In order to qualify, all of the following thresholds must be met: - a.
+The family's annual gross income is below 80% of AMI; and - b.
+The family is actively participating in the MTW Self-Sufficiency case management services and is actively working on the goals listed in their Contract of Participation; or

-- a.
-At the time of program exit, the average vacancy rate in San Mateo County for rental units is less than 4% during the previous 6-month period; and - b.
-The HCV utilization rate is below 95%; and - c.
-The family's annual gross income is below 80% of AMI; and - d.
-The family agrees to actively participate in the MTW Self Sufficiency case management services. - 4.
-The household is actively engaging in educational or vocational activities per the initial or subsequent revised service plan.
-The activities on a revised service plan must be approved by HACSM or the case manager at least 12 months prior to the program exit date.
+3. The household is actively engaging in educational or vocational activities per the initial or subsequent revised service plan.
+The activities on the revised service plan must be approved by HACSM at least 12 months prior to the program exit date.